vymjay/aprylo-nextjs/docs/05-TROUBLESHOOTING/ICON_AND_SEO_FIXES.md

 ### 2. SEO & Logo Visibility ✅ ENHANCED

-**Problem**: How to boost search rankings and show VB Cart logo in Google search
+**Problem**: How to boost search rankings and show Aprylo logo in Google search

 **Solutions Applied**: